beartype/beartype/README.rst

     * Perform ``O(1)`` constant-time type-checking for safety, scalability, and efficiency.

-    Beartype configurations are immutable objects memoized on the unordered set of all passed parameters.
-Due to this, beartype configurations are both hashable and comparable under equality (and are thus suitable for use as dictionary keys and set members).
-Lastly, beartype configurations support meaningful ``repr()`` output:
+    Beartype configurations are immutable objects memoized (i.e., cached) on the unordered set of all passed parameters:

     .. code-block:: python